willnaoosmit/Stack-overflow-automatic-login/README.md

 > put your user and password on the "user" and "password" variables respectively.

 > Add this to a crontab if you want to run it on a server (That's the purpose)

+In case of:
+- Incorrect user
+- Incorrect password
+- captcha
+- fire

+nothing is going to work, bye.